Topics

 • Participating whole life insurance — has a cash value component and also pays annual dividends

-• Universal life insurance — has an investment component that the insured person manages his or herself.
+• Universal life insurance — has an investment component that the insured person manages.
 Also called indexed universal life insurance policy

 • Term-to-100 life insurance — a policy that lasts for the rest of your life but does not build cash value like other types of permanent coverage